 Thickened Coconut Sauce

-Mango sticky rice (Khao Niao Mamuang) is usually served with additional coconut sauce that can be poured on top of the rice, or served on the side.
+Mango sticky rice is usually served with additional coconut sauce that can be poured on top of the rice, or served on the side.
 It is usually slightly thick, either from cooking down coconut cream or using a little cornstarch or rice flour as a thickening agent.
 Some recipes call for this sauce to be one-dimensionally salty.
 However, I prefer using the same sweet and salty sauce that the sticky rice is soaked in for a more round, balanced flavor.
 Simply combine the coconut milk, sugar, and salt with a small amount of cornstarch over medium heat.
 Allow to cook until it's just slightly thickened, but still pourable.

 Crispy Mung Beans